 All staff should be trained in suicide prevention, relative to their role in the clinic.
 In addition to the information provided below, suicide prevention trainings or individual online learning can teach recognition and response to suicide warning signs.
 Trainers are available in most areas to teach these important skills.
 Training is also available online.
-See the Resource List for some of the national vendors of these programs; contact the authors or the Suicide Prevention Resource Center (www.sprc.org/ states) for your state's suicide prevention coordinator, or the Colorado Department of Public Health and Environment Office of Suicide Prevention at www.coosp.org.
+See the Resource List for some of the national vendors of these programs; contact the authors or the Suicide Prevention Resource Center (www.sprc.org/states) for your state's suicide prevention coordinator.
 After even minimal training, staff can observe and respond to warning signs of suicide in patients while talking with them on the phone or in the office.
 When they detect a warning sign, staff can immediately alert office clinicians who are prepared to ask the patient about suicidal ideation.
 Though these trainings require a modest investment of time and money, they may save lives.